connor-makowski/x_rand/README.md

 ```

 ### Recreating Student data
-See `./example.py` and `./admin_example.py` for an example on how to recreate student data on your local machine.
+See `./examples` examples on how to recreate student data on your local machine.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.)